usnistgov/ARIAC/docs/competition/challenges.rst

 There are 8 possible :term:`agility challenges<Agility Challenge>` in ARIAC 2023.
 A description of each challenge is provided below.
 Besides the :ref:`target to human operator` challenge, all other challenges can occur multiple times in a trial.

 .. note::
-  A trial may have only some challenges, may not have any challenge at all, or may have all the challenges.
+  A trial may consist of some of the challenges described in this page, may consist of no  challenge at all, or may consist of all the challenges.

 .. _target to faulty part: